aytacg26/ruler_of_the_world/README.md

 ###	Total Base Point of Energy Cards	: 	67

-if a player has a total of 100 Points from his/her Energy Cards, his/her Energy Power Card multiplier will be 100/67 = 1.49
+if a player has a total of 100 points from his/her Energy Cards, his/her Energy Power Card multiplier will be 100/67 = 1.49

-A Complete Calculation example for Military Force Power Card of the player will be given after the presentation of Military Force Cards.
-As it is mention above, there will be three types of Military Force Cards, these are
+A Complete Calculation example for the Military Force Power Card of the player will be given after the presentation of Military Force Cards.
+As it is mentioned above, there will be three types of Military Force Cards, these are

 #####	1 -  Air Forces Card
 #####	2 –  Land Forces Card